Why Epstein and Mandelson’s friendship matters more than you think

 Trump has already felt the heat among his own Maga ranks, who are now calling for him to release the Epstein files in their entirety.
 While Trump claims his letter is fake and is suing The Wall Street Journal and its proprietor Rupert Murdoch for $10m over first suggesting its existence, for many it all smacks of deep-state conspiracy, part of the swamp Trump promised to drain.

 Jeffrey Epstein may have died, six years ago, but his ghost still walks the earth.
 It came back to haunt Mandelson in February when he was preparing for his role as US ambassador and was asked about his past relationship with the convicted sex offender.
 That exchange ended with Mandelson telling a reporter from the Financial Times to “f*** off”.
-It is looking increasingly unlikely that he will be able to swat away this latest scandal away quite so easily.
+He has been unable to swat away this latest scandal away quite so easily.

-While Sir Keir Starmer insisted he has confidence in Lord Mandelson at PMQ’s on Tuesday, few believe that this latest furore will be the last when it comes to Epstein’s friendships with people in high places.
+While Sir Keir Starmer insisted he has confidence in Lord Mandelson at PMQ’s, in light of the additional information in emails written by Peter Mandelson, the Prime Minister asked the Foreign Secretary to withdraw him as ambassador on Thursday morning.
+Few believe that this latest furore will be the last when it comes to Epstein’s friendships with people in high places.
 It’s a strange inversion of Banquo’s ghost.
 While everyone else can see it, Donald and his high-placed pals somehow can’t.
 And next month, the spectre of Virginia Giuffre returns with her posthumous autobiography Nobody’s Girl.
 Enjoy the haunting.

 Nigel Cawthorne is the author of ‘Prince Andrew: Epstein, Maxwell and the Palace’